 - To create a caring worldwide community that will offer information, guidance, and emotional support to every Trisomy 18 family during each stage of their journey with their child.

 - To build and sustain a broad base of committed contributors who will provide the necessary funds to accomplish this mission and these goals.

 - To create, inspire, and make effective use of an organization of passionate individuals dedicated to reaching our vision; a world in which Trisomy 18 is preventable and treatable and every family has access to compassionate and knowledgeable care that respects the humanity of their child.

 - Incorporated in 2003 as a nonprofit corporation in the Commonwealth of Virginia as Trisomy 18 Support, Inc.

 - Designated a permanent 501(c)(3) charitable and educational organization by the IRS in 2008.

 - Our name—Trisomy 18 Foundation—became U.S. registered trademark No. 85104797 in 2010

 - EIN: 77-0600393

-- Founded by Victoria J. Miller, M.A. in 2003, who still serves as CEO; she and her husband Don are the parents of a baby son, Isaac lost to Trisomy 18 at 11 days old in 2001.
+- Founded by Victoria J. Miller, M.A. in 2003, who still serves on the Board of Directors; she and her husband Don are the parents of a baby son, Isaac lost to Trisomy 18 at 11 days old in 2001.

 Disclaimer: The content of this website is for informational purposes only and is intended to educate consumers about health care issues and choices.
 This information is not a substitute for professional medical advice, diagnosis, or treatment.
 You should always consult with your physician before making medical decisions or electing to undergo any medical testing or treatment, or if you have any questions or concerns about your health.